Countries supporting Platini wary as Swiss probe $2 million payment

-ZURICH Key nations backing European football boss Michel Platini as the next FIFA President are adopting a more cautious approach to his bid while Swiss authorities investigating graft at world football's governing body look into a $2 million payment it made to him.
+ZURICH Key nations backing European soccer boss Michel Platini as the next FIFA President are adopting a more cautious approach to his bid while Swiss authorities investigating graft at world soccer's governing body look into a $2 million payment it made to him.

 But a number of federations say they might review support for Platini depending on results of an inquiry into the payment.